GoogleCloudPlatform/deploystack-three-tier-app/README.md

-# App in a Box - Todo
+# Deploy Stack - Todo

 This is a simple todo application written in containers that uses a MySQL backend along with Redis Caching to drive a API and a frontend that powers